lyz-code/cookiecutter-python-project/docs/index.md

 * Configure the program dependencies to be handled by [pip-tools](https://lyz-code.github.io/blue-book/devops/pip_tools/).

+* Configure a Github Action to hourly update the dependencies.

 * Configure the program documentation using [MkDocs](https://lyz-code.github.io/blue-book/linux/mkdocs), with some niceties like generating a reference page [directly from the